-CIVIL, STRUCTURAL, HYDRAULIC, ELECTRICAL AND SPECIALIST WATER FEATURE WORKS:

-Refer to specialist and consultant's drawings for all information contained within these documents relating to and nominated within mass accommiss relating to and nominated as specialist and consultant work.
-Specialist and consultant drawing information contained in the landscape documents are indicative only and not for construction or certification purposes.
+CIVIL, STRUCTURAL, HYDRAULIC, ELECTRICAL AND SPECIALIST WATER FEATURE WORKS: Refer to specialist and consultants drawings for all information contained within these documents relating to and nominated as specialist and consultant work.
+Specialist and consultant work.
+Specialist and consultant work.
+Specialist and consultant are inclicative only and not for construction or certification purposes.